* This is the Professional Version. *

-Poliomyelitis is an acute infection caused by a poliovirus.
+Poliomyelitis is an acute infection caused by a poliovirus (an enterovirus).
 Manifestations include a nonspecific minor illness (abortive poliomyelitis), sometimes aseptic meningitis without paralysis (nonparalytic poliomyelitis), and, less often, flaccid weakness of various muscle groups (paralytic poliomyelitis).
 Diagnosis is clinical, although laboratory diagnosis is possible.
 Treatment is supportive.

 The virus enters via the fecal-oral or respiratory route, then enters the lymphoid tissues of the GI tract.
 A primary (minor) viremia follows with spread of virus to the reticuloendothelial system.
 Infection may be contained at this point, or the virus may further multiply and cause several days of secondary viremia, culminating in the development of symptoms and antibodies.

 In paralytic infections, poliovirus enters the CNS—whether via secondary viremia or via migration up peripheral nerves is unclear.
 Significant damage occurs in only the spinal cord and brain, particularly in the nerves controlling motor and autonomic function.
 Inflammation compounds the damage produced by primary viral invasion.
 Factors predisposing to serious neurologic damage include

 Poliovirus is present in the throat and feces during incubation and, after symptom onset, persists 1 to 2 wk in the throat and ≥ 3 to 6 wk in feces; the fecal-oral and respiratory routes are the usual method of transmission.

 Most (70 to 75%) infections cause no symptoms.
 Symptomatic disease is classified as